310mc/https-310mc.github.io-tl/source/_posts/other/yumenosaki_christmas_party.md

 {% endbubble %}

 {% bubble Tetora %}
-Uu… I made my ornament round and all, but it didn't look good enough without a pattern, so I wanted to try wrapping it with something fancy.
+Uu… I made my ornament round and all, but it didn't look good enough without a pattern, so I wanted to try wrapping it with somethin' fancy.
 Instead, I just ended up with this mess…
 {% endbubble %}

 {% bubble Hajime %}